 It produces a medium-weight wood with reddish-brown heartwood that is mostly used for firewood, but which has a tendency to spark, so it is not recommended for open fires.

 Carob powder has long been used as an anti-diarrhoeal in its native range.
+Its natural tannins have an astringent effect in the gastrointestinal tract, helping to relieve irritation.

 New plants can be raised from seed, but the sex is not easily determined prior to flowering.
 Common practice, to encourage good pollination, is to graft or bud one or two male branches onto an established female tree.